French battleship Justice: World War I

 On 12 August, France and Britain declared war on the Austro-Hungarian Empire as the war continued to widen.
 The 1st and 2nd Squadrons were therefore sent to the southern Adriatic Sea to contain the Austro-Hungarian Navy.
 On 15 August, the two squadrons arrived off the Strait of Otranto, where they met the patrolling British cruisers HMS Defence and HMS Weymouth north of Othonoi.
-Boué de Lapeyrère then took the fleet into the Adriatic in an attempt to force a battle with the Austro-Hungarian fleet; the following morning, the British and French cruisers spotted vessels in the distance that, on closing with them, turned out to be the protected cruiser SMS Zenta and the torpedo boat Ulan, which were trying to blockade the coast of Montenegro.
+Boué de Lapeyrère then took the fleet into the Adriatic in an attempt to force a battle with the Austro-Hungarian fleet; the following morning, the British and French cruisers spotted vessels in the distance that, on closing with them, turned out to be the Austro-Hungarian protected cruiser SMS Zenta and the torpedo boat Ulan, which were trying to blockade the coast of Montenegro.
 In the ensuing Battle of Antivari, Boué de Lapeyrère initially ordered his battleships to fire warning shots, but this caused confusion among the fleet's gunners that allowed Ulan to escape.
 The slower Zenta attempted to evade, but she quickly received several hits that disabled her engines and set her on fire.
 She sank shortly thereafter and the Anglo-French fleet withdrew.
 In the course of the battle, a shell exploded in Justice's starboard forward 194 mm casemate gun.